huxlife/transactionAnalysis/Sunpump Contracts.md

 **Description:**

 * This function allows the creation of a new token and immediately initiates a purchase of the token.
+* Tokens created through this function will not be displayed on the SunPump page.
+Only tokens created via the SunPump webpage will be shown on the SunPump page.

 **Function Signature:**